dcf21/plato-wp36-v2/README.md

   }
 ```

-More complex chains of tasks can easily be built by sequencing operations together.
+More complex chains of tasks can easily be built by sequencing operations together into an execution chain (see. `demo_jobs` for some examples).
 Loops, such as for loops and while loops, can be executed using special tasks which perform iterations just like any other task.

 ### Directory structure

-The code in this repository is arranged as follows:
+The code in this repository is arranged as follows.
+More information about the contents of each directory can be found in README files in each directory.

 * `build_scripts` -- Convenience scripts which build the Docker containers containing the pipeline prototype.